How to Wash a Car

 - Before washing, pre-clean difficult-to-remove dirt such as bird droppings or road tar deposits.
 Spritz bird poo with warm water, let it soak in for a bit, and then wipe the area clean with a sponge.
 Road tar deposits can be zapped with specialized cleaners or with kerosene lamp fluid.

-- Fill a bucket with water and car-washing soap.
+- Fill a bucket with water and carwashing soap.
 Most household detergents aren’t appropriate.
 Degreasing agents in dish soaps can strip wax from your paint; laundry detergent or hand soap may be too strong and can leave streaks.
-Read the directions to determine how much soap to use.
-Too much soap can leave a sticky residue, which just attracts more dirt.
+Read the directions to determine how much to use.
+Too much soap can leave a sticky residue and attract more dirt.
 Create plenty of foamy suds, which will suspend dirt off the car’s surface and help reduce abrasion during washing.

-- Give your car a good rinse with a hose, paying extra attention to especially dirty areas.
+- Give your car a good rinse with a hose, giving dirty areas extra TLC.
 If your ride is particularly filthy, take it to a coin-operated or automated carwash to remove as much dirt and mud as possible before hand washing it.
 If there’s too much dirt on the car, you’ll just drag it around with your grimy sponge instead of banishing it.

 - To wash, use a large, soft, carwashing sponge or mitt.
 Rinse it out frequently in a separate bucket with plain, clean water.
 When the water in your rinsing bucket becomes dirty, change it.
 As you wash, apply only light pressure to the sponge/mitt; too much pressure will drag dirt around, and if the dirt is gritty it may scratch your paintwork.